jasb3110/Radiocarbon-reservoir/README.md

 |:--:|
 |*Figure 3.
 Latitudinal distribution of MRA off Peru & Chile the last 12 Kyr BP*|

 Therefore, I use GAM to find out about the spatial & temporal effect on MRA off Peru & Chile.
 I built a simple GAM regarding the effects of individual variables and its interactions (Wood, 2017).
-This model has adjusted Tweedie distribution with the logarithm link function and uses a spline smooth for each variable.
-According to the output of GAM, this model has R-squared is 0.82 and adjusted R-squared is 0.84; hence, this GAM represents the variability of MRA significantly.
+This model has adjusted Tweedie distribution with the logarithm link function and uses a cubic spline smooth for each variable.
+According to the output of GAM, this model has adjusted R-squared is 0.84; hence, this GAM represents the variability of MRA significantly.

-Then, I plotted a scatter of MRA, regarding calibrated age and latitude according to GAM [(fig. 3)](#latitudinal-distribution-of-mra). this picture I can see a sharp latitudinal pattern.
+Then, I plotted a scatter of MRA, regarding calibrated age and latitude according to GAM [(fig. 3)](#latitudinal-distribution-of-mra). this picture I can see a sharp latitudinal pattern in two zones: first (O to 22°S) and second (22 to 50°S). the border between two zones could be displacement northward during the last 12 Kyr BP.

 ### MRA estimated under Marine20
+At the state above the latitudinal pattern of MRA in two zones is reliably acceptable.
+Accordingly, I can estimate a MRA for zones and period time.

 |[![Figure 4.](MRA.marine20.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/MRA.marine20.png?raw=true)|
 |:--:|
 |*Figure 4.
 Marine resevoir age for boxes off Peru & Chile*|